CUBoulder-2019Sp-IML4HCI/Final-Magic-Elevator-Funck-Polson/final_report.md

 Witches/wizards are free to train a new wand motion or set a new incantation for their spells at any time; Professor Flitwick walks them through it in the UI.
 When two users are present, they must work together to cast agreeing spells to call the elevator in one direction.
 It's a game; only sufficiently skilled witches/wizards may enter the Magic Elevator!
 When only one is present, she or he can just call the elevator in single-player mode.

+See a video demo at this link: https://www.youtube.com/watch?v=wKQm7nsb_Ok

 ## Mission Statement
 Our mission is to provide a Harry Potter–like elevator experience with machine learning technology.
 The interaction with the input device, a wand, results in a magically activated elevator terminal pressing the buttons to call the elevator.
 The user experience is designed to be seamless and intuitive, just like magic.